ncphillips/makersasylum.com/memberships.md

     Works well for teams or small startups

-    As a starter, you get access to the woodworking lab where you can use the hand tools.
-To use Power tools/3D Printer/Laser machine/Welding machine you have to undergo a full day workshop to be able to use the same.
+    \*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
+To use Power tools/3D Printer/Laser machine/Welding machine you have to undergo a full day workshop with us to be able to use the same.
 Its for your safety and we take it very SERIOUSLY!
 - template: title
   title: Membership for Alumni
 - template: body-copy